Hafod estate: Golden years

+Eglwys Newydd church

+In 1803 Johnes hired James Wyatt, architect of Broadway Tower and Fonthill Abbey, to design a church for the estate to replace the existing structure established in 1620 by William Herbert of the Herbert family, which had fallen into disuse and was surrounded by bramble.

+The cruciform structure, constructed at the sole expense of Johnes, was designed in Gothic architecture, has a square tower at the west end.
+In the centre of the cross is a richly ornamented font of artificial stone, supported on an octagonal shaft; one side of the basin bears a shield charged with the arms of the family of Johnes, and the faces of the shaft are embellished with figures representing the cardinal virtues.
+A painting, by Fuseli, of Christ and the two disciples of Emmaus is installed in the northern transept.
+The southern window was composed of an ancient stained and painted Renaissance Flemish glass had been installed in Cardigan Priory church.
+Johnes removed the window from that church for his own project at Hafod.
+The window shattered by fire in 1932, and the fragments collected together in small groups.

+Several of the Herberts of Hafod are buried in the church graveyard, to whom headstones were erected.

+In the fire in 1932, a sculpture monument by Francis Legatt Chantrey, erected to the memory of the late Miss Johnes, which depicted herself and her weeping parents was destroyed after well-meaning fire fighters doused it with water causing it to shatter.

+Known today as Hafod Church, it lies within the Vicarage of Llanafan, Aberystwyth.
+Services are still held at the church every other week in English and Welsh.

 Farm and dairy

 New Farm (Gelmast), an experimental farm including an extensive dairy was established at Hafod.
 It was thought that the lands of Hafod and surrounding Cardiganshire were of a type of soil that could not support dairy farming, however in 1800 approximately four tons of cheese and 1200 lb of butter were produced.
 Johnes experimented with varieties of cattle to determine which would produce the most milk.
-To accomplish these studies, he imported 40 cows from the Netherlands which Johnes referred to has his "Dutch ladies".
+To accomplish these studies, he imported 40 cows from the Netherlands which Johnes referred to as his "Dutch ladies".
 He was subsequently able to produce Parmesan, Stilton, Cheshire and Gloucestershire cheese at will from his own dairy.

 In addition to his concern for the social welfare of those at Hafod, Johnes actively involved himself in the building of roads and bridges.
 Upon inheriting the estate there was not one passable road within its boundaries.
 He built Hafod Arch in 1810 to commemorate George III's golden jubilee.
 He also built a school for the poor of the community to attend at no charge.
 A fund was established to assist families hit by casualties.
 A physician was brought on staff and medicine was supplied.
 Each year he and Mrs. Johnes opened up their home at Christmas hosting a large event for everyone at Hafod including staff and tenants.